phpvms/docs/docs/developers/addons/patterns.md

 ---

-A few design patterns will keep your addon maintainable and consistent with phpVMS core.
+A few design patterns will keep your addon maintainable and consistent with phpvms core.
 These are conventions, not hard requirements — but following them makes your code easier to test, easier to debug, and easier for other developers to contribute to.